yangtsepa/Thinley_Theme/README.md

-# Thinley_Theme
-This is my first theme developed in wordpress
+This was my first theme that i have developed using the wordpress.
+This project was given to me during the intrenship program in selise.ch.